 Decide if your event is a “one-off” or it happens regularly (same time every week/month, etc).

 If it really recurs regularly, tick the box: “This is a recurring event.”
-If it’s a “one-off” just fill in the form, putting in the date, and do not tick the box.
+If it’s a “one-off” just fill in the form with the date.

 There is only one place to add an event (see below).
 Each event will all appear on every date in the calendar on which they actually occur.
 If an event is repeated on the same day every week, or every month, you can select ‘This is a recurring event‘, and so the one event you are currently adding will be automatically copied into the appropriate future dates for you.
 If you want to exclude one date because you can’t do it on that day, you can later go to that event and edit it again, to remove it (or just change some of the details, instead).

 Finally – if you look at any event, you will see that there is a link to the Leader(s) of that event, where visitors can read all about them (you!).

 Adding an Event

 Log in, and choose ‘Add Event’ from the Leaders Guild Resources page, then use the ‘ADD NEW’ button on the right.
 Here are some notes about best practices while filling in the event details:

 What to call your event?
 If you look at other events already posted on the Events Calendar, you will see what sort of name seems to work best in that sort of display.
 Look also at the list of events, underneath the calendar, where more information is displayed for each event, so that it makes a short title a little clearer (dates, time and location are included).
 Often, the place where it happens is most helpful, such as ‘Birmingham’ (if your event is the only one usually happening in Birmingham) though some events are better known by an established name, such as ‘Sacred Arts Camp’.
 Occasionally it might help to include the date(s), or the Leader’s name, if it’s a visitor from overseas, for example.

 Just bear in mind the space on the Calendar is very small!!